 Since making the permanent move to Nashville, Chris has had a string of successes collaborating with Crew 22 on three more albums along with 26 songs placed on TV shows like The Young and the Restless, Men of a Certain Age, Hollywood Heights and a Kraft Foods commercial.
 He continued to tour throughout the U.S. and Canada playing in cities such as New York, LA, Chicago, Atlanta, Louisville, Toronto, Boston, Washington D.C., St. Louis, Montgomery, Memphis, and many more.
 While in these cities he appeared on 50 plus TV news shows.
 In late 2014 he began compiling songs for a new record.
 This time out he found his voice as writer evolving.
 These songs took on heavier themes.
 He was definitely dealing with some demons in his life, and felt compelled to talk about the humanity and fallibility of being in love.

-2015 has proved to be a big year yet again for Chris.
+2015 proved to be a big year yet again for Chris.
 He appeared at the ASCAP Music café showcase at the Sundance Film Festival.
-He released his fifth album Love and War in August, and in September his first radio single “Moonshine Baby” was launched to independent country stations throughout the U.S. Chris has recently been interviewed on stations such as KORN Country in Indiana, Big Cat 1055 and WBRT in Kentucky, WKDF and DUCK radio in Tennessee and most notably HANK FM in Indianapolis.
+He released his fifth album Love and War in August, and in September his first radio single “Moonshine Baby” was launched to independent country stations throughout the U.S. Chris was interviewed on stations such as KORN Country in Indiana, Big Cat 1055 and WBRT in Kentucky, WKDF and DUCK radio in Tennessee and most notably HANK FM in Indianapolis.